hsteffano/PipelineSimulator/README.md

 # PipelineSimulator
-Project for simulating a MIPS-based processor pipeline
+Project for simulating a MIPS-based processor pipeline.